StandardAero: Since 2020

 Sikorsky selected StandardAero to final assembly S-70 (H-60 Blackhawks) in England, if they are the winner of the U.K.'s New Medium Helicopter project.

 Boom Supersonic selected StandardAero to build the engine dubbed Symphony for its upcoming jet named Overture.

 In October 2024, StandardAero became a public company via an initial public offering, and was listed on the New York Stock Exchange.

+In June 2026, StandardAero announced the appointment of Paul McElhinney as its new CEO from October 1, 2026, replacing Russell Ford who has held the role since 2013.